ASM-3: Improvement program

-In December 2019, the Japanese Defense Ministry secured ￥10.3 billion to upgrade the missile in the 2020 budget.
-It is planned to extend the range without resizing.

-In December 2020, Japan MoD announced ASM-3A, which has been derived by reflecting the achievements from the development process of ASM-3 (Kai), and will mass-produce it with the 2021 defense budget.
-Upgrade version of ASM-3A, ASM-3 (Kai), will be continuously developed according to the schedule.
+In December 2019, the Japanese Defense Ministry secured ¥10.3 billion to upgrade the missile in its 2020 budget.
+In December 2020, Japan MoD announced the ASM-3A, a variant of the ASM-3 with extended range, and an intention to mass-produce it with the 2021 defense budget.
+Another upgraded version of the ASM-3, the ASM-3 (Kai), is also under development.